 Change D4.2 P187L57 as follows:

-If a Channel Switch Announcement frame is used to announce a switch to a 20 MHz operating channel width, then neither a Wide Bandwidth Channel Switch element, a Wide Bandwidth Channel Switch subelement nor a Secondary Channel Offset element shall be present in the frame, except that a Secondary Channel Offset element may be present in a Channel Switch Announcement frame if the Secondary Channel Offset field within the Secondary Channel Offset element is set to SCN.
+If a Channel Switch Announcement frame is used to announce a switch to a 20 MHz operating channel width, then neither a Wide Bandwidth Channel Switch element nor a Secondary Channel Offset element shall be present in the frame, except that a Secondary Channel Offset element may be present in a Channel Switch Announcement frame if the Secondary Channel Offset field within the Secondary Channel Offset element is set to SCN.

+If a Channel Switch Announcement element in a Beacon or Probe Response frame to announce a switch to a 20 MHz operating channel width, then the Wide Bandwidth Channel Switch subelement in the Channel Switch Wrapper element shall not be present in the same frame.

-If an Extended Channel Switch Announcement element in a frame or an Extended Channel Switch Announcement frame is used to announce a switch to a 20 MHz operating channel width, then the Wide Bandwidth Channel Switch element shall not be present in the same frame.
+If an Extended Channel Switch Announcement element in a frame or an Extended Channel Switch Announcement frame is used to announce a switch to a 20 MHz operating channel width, then neither a Wide Bandwidth Channel Switch element nor a Wide Bandwidth Channel Switch subelement shall be present in the same frame.

 NOTE—A Secondary Channel Offset element is never present with the Extended Channel Switch Announcement element in a frame or in the Extended Channel Switch Announcement frame.
-Instead, the indicated operating class within the Extended Channel Switch Announcement element or frame identifies the BSS operating channel width.
+Instead, the indicated operating class within the Extended Channel Switch Announcement element or frame is used to differentiate between BSS operating channel width of 20 MHz and greater than 20 MHz, as well as indicate the location of the secondary 20 MHz channel.
+When switching to a 20 MHz operating channel width, the operating class indicated within the Extended Channel Switch Announcement element or frame has a Channel spacing of 20 MHz.
+When switching to an operating channel width greater than 20 MHz, the operating class indicated within the Extended Channel Switch Announcement element or frame has a Channel spacing of 40 MHz.

 If a Channel Switch Announcement frame is used to announce a switch to a 40 MHz operating channel width, then

-the Secondary Channel Offset element shall be present in the frame.
+the Secondary Channel Offset element shall be present in the same frame, and

+the Wide Bandwidth Channel Switch shall not be present in the same frame.

+If an Extended Channel Switch Announcement frame is used to announce a switch to a 40 MHz operating channel width, then the Wide Bandwidth Channel Switch shall not be present in the same frame.

 If a Channel Switch Announcement element is used in a Beacon or Probe Response frame to announce a switch to a 40 MHz operating channel width, then the Wide Bandwidth Channel Switch subelement in the Channel Switch Wrapper element shall also be present in the same frame.

 If an Extended Channel Switch Announcement element is used in a Beacon or Probe Response frame to announce a switch to a 40 MHz operating channel width, then the Wide Bandwidth Channel Switch subelement in the Channel Switch Wrapper element may be present in the same frame.